Attention Women: Can’t Sleep? Try these 3 Mind-Body Therapies

 If you’re a woman suffering from insomnia, or if you're just not getting enough sleep, work with your MDVIP-affiliated doctor.
-He/she has the time and the tools to create a customized action plan to help you sleep better.
+They can create a personalized wellness program that can can help you sleep better.
 Don’t have an MDVIP-affiliated doctor?
 MDVIP has a nationwide network of physicians.
 Find one near you and begin your partnership in health »

 This content was last reviewed February 2021.